- Associate Professor

-Stacey Vanderhurst is an assistant professor of Women, Gender, and Sexuality Studies at the University of Kansas, with courtesy appointments in the Departments of Anthropology, African and African American Studies, and Global and International Studies.
+Stacey Vanderhurst is an associate professor of Women, Gender, and Sexuality Studies at the University of Kansas, with courtesy appointments in the Departments of Anthropology, African and African American Studies, and Global and International Studies.
 She earned a PhD in cultural anthropology from Brown University in 2014 and then served as the Jerome Hall Postdoctoral Fellow with the Center for Law, Culture, and Society in the Michael Maurer School of Law at Indiana University.
 Her research explores the fraught intersections between public outrage and public policy in Nigeria, where she has conducted fieldwork since 2008.
-Her first book — an ethnography of a shelter for human trafficking victims in Nigeria — is under contract with the Police/Worlds series at Cornell University Press.
+Her first book — Unmaking Migrants: Nigeria's Campaign to End Human Trafficking— was published in the Police/Worlds series at Cornell University Press in 2022.
 Her next project will investigate feminist social media activism against state violence from #BringBackOurGirls to #EndSARS.
 A Fulbright fellowship to pursue this project was declined due to the global pandemic.
 Her previous research was funded by the National Science Foundation, the Social Science Research Council, the Wenner-Gren Foundation for Anthropological Research, the American Council of Learned Societies, and the West Africa Research Association.

 Ph.D., Anthropology, Brown University

 B.A., Anthropology and International Peace Studies, University of Notre Dame